xjamesmorris/dual-band-10-24-ghz-feed-mount/variants/winegard-ds-2076/README.md

 ## Bracket for the 10/24 feedhorn with a Winegard DS-2076 offset 76cm dish.

-This was test printed with PLA on an Ender 3 Neo v2, YMMV.
-It has limited axial adjustment range, due to the location of the SMA connector & filter assembly
+This was test printed with PLA on an Ender 3 Neo v2, with some allowance for srinkage.
+YMMV.

+It has limited axial adjustment range, due to the location of the SMA connector & filter assembly.
+It works but may not be fully optimizable in terms of placing the phase center at the focus.

+I'm working on a a more generic (and more complex) version with a platform, which I'll link here once its published.

 <p>